Chinese Steamed Egg

 Why this works

 The key to achieving a perfectly silky Chinese steamed egg, or Zheng Dan, lies in the precise ratio of eggs to liquid and the steaming technique.
 Whisking the eggs with 120 ml of warm water or stock at a 1:1 ratio creates a delicate custard that is light yet flavorful.
 Straining the mixture removes any unwanted bubbles or solid bits, ensuring a smooth texture.
-Steaming at a gentle heat of 100°C (212°F) for 12-15 minutes allows for the gradual coagulation of proteins, resulting in a custard that is just set, avoiding the rubbery texture that can occur if overheated.
+Steaming at a gentle heat of 100°C (212°F) for 12-15 minutes allows for the gradual coagulation (the slow firming-up of the egg as it heats) of proteins, resulting in a custard that is just set, avoiding the rubbery texture that can occur if overheated.
 If the custard appears too watery after steaming, it may be undercooked; simply return it to the steamer for an additional 2-3 minutes.
 Conversely, if it has a spongy texture, it may have been overcooked.
 Adjusting the steaming time next time will help achieve that perfect silky finish, ensuring an enjoyable dining experience.

 Cuisine note.
 This is the Chinese steamed egg (蒸蛋 zhēng dàn) — silken custard finished with soy, sesame oil, and scallion.
 It sits alongside two sister dishes with the same gentle-steam mechanic but distinct seasoning profiles: the Korean Gyeran-jjim (broth-based, served in earthenware) and the Japanese chawanmushi (dashi-based, with seafood and mushroom).
 The custard finishes fully set, never runny — that's the canonical mark of doneness.